inocule/synta-lexical/README.md

 > An experimental lexer for an AI-native programming language designed for human–AI collaboration, agentic task execution, and deterministic reasoning.

-Synta emphasizes static typing, concurrency primitives, intent-level debugging, and syntax optimized for LLM interpretability.
+Synta emphasizes static typing, concurrency primitives, intent-level debugging, and syntax optimized for SLM/LLM interpretability.
 The lexer provides the foundational token stream for Synta's compiler, AI runtime, multi-agent scheduler, and tooling ecosystem.

 ---